 Need to know how to find your debt-to-equity ratio?

+Strengthening your balance sheet, specifically in times of economic uncertainty is important.
+Find your debt to equity ratio on your balance sheet.
+The lower this ratio is the better during in economic downturns.
 Investors care about your liquidity (asset health) and solvency (debt health), and as a business owner, you should too.
-In financial metrics, that means tracking your current and quick ratio and your debt-to-equity ratio respectively.
-On the simplest terms, debt is what you owe, equity is what you own.
-Which is why you can use this convenient debt to equity ratio calculator for you to quickly find yours.
+In financial metrics, that means tracking your current and quick ratio and your debt-to-equity ratio.
+In the simplest terms, debt is what you owe, equity is what you own.
+You can use this convenient debt to equity ratio calculator to quickly find yours.